 Building a new therapeutic centre to replace an existing one

 Building over a 6 year period a series of new wooden houses for selected families in extreme need.
 This reached a total of 100 houses by 2017.
 This has been completed in partnership with Amoria Bond, a Manchester-based recruitment company.

-Leeds University and Leeds Metropolitan University both established relationships with Project Peru between 2006 and 2010 and several individuals have continued their involvement with us since.
+Leeds University and Leeds Metropolitan University [now known as Leeds Beckett University], both established relationships with Project Peru between 2006 and 2010 and several individuals have continued their involvement with us since.
 In close collaboration with Project Peru the students all raised funds in the UK both collectively and individually, including through sponsored activities and events.
 Most also walked the Inca Trail to raise funds.
 During these years the groups of students stayed at the Project Peru children’s home (in Zapallal) for approximately one month each.
 They were involved both in activities with the children there, and also Project Peru directed the funding they had raised for them to work on actually doing some of the building for the various projects we had identified in Las Laderas as listed above.
 Some of their activities are shown below.